itsmehecker/redirect-extension/Readme.md

 # Website Redirector

-Website Redirector is a Chrome extension that allows users to redirect websites according to their configuration.
+Website Redirector is a browser extension that allows users to redirect websites according to their configuration.

 ## Features